 To answer whether or not the 60 30 10 budgeting method is a realistic one, you have to determine if you have the means and resolve to save 60% of your income.
 If the answer is yes, then it is definitely a realistic one.

 Why Should You Do It?

-Budgeting by percentages does have its pros, but also its cons.
+Budgeting by percentages does have its pros and cons.
 This type of budget method can do wonders when you have the means to allocate a percentage of your income into certain categories.
 It also comes in handy when living paycheck to paycheck.
 However, you do need to take more steps to make that a reality.
-For example, you need to start tracking your spending and start eliminating needless spending.
-Once you do that, allocate what’s left of your income into those three categories – saving, paying off debt, and investing.
+For example, you need to start tracking your spending and start to eliminate needless spending.
+Once you do that, allocate what’s left of your income into those three categories: saving, paying off debt, and investing.

 Once you get your finances in order, you can start allocating a greater percentage.
 Sooner or later, you’ll make it possible to put 60% of your income into these three categories.
 If you’re having a difficult time controlling your finances, then we suggest you take a look at Dave Ramsey’s seven baby steps.
 His method is great for helping get out of debt and putting in the infrastructure to start saving and investing.